-Indicate whether your institution, in the most recent prior year (2008-09), offered courses for credit using distance education or correspondence courses.
+Indicate whether your institution, in the most recent prior year (2009-10), offered courses for credit using correspondence courses.
+If a course was offered but no students enrolled, select "No."

-Courses.
+Courses

 If you selected 'yes' in the previous question, then provide, in the appropriate field: